laravel/docs/eloquent-resources.md

 In this example, the `secret` key will only be returned in the final resource response if the authenticated user's `isAdmin` method returns `true`.
 If the method returns `false`, the `secret` key will be removed from the resource response entirely before it is sent back to the client.
 The `when` method allows you to expressively define your resources without resorting to conditional statements when building the array.

-The `when` method also accepts a Closure as its second argument, allowing you to calculate the resulting value only if the given condition is `true`:
+The `when` method also accepts a closure as its second argument, allowing you to calculate the resulting value only if the given condition is `true`:

     'secret' => $this->when(Auth::user()->isAdmin(), function () {
         return 'secret-value';